LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Testing&Deployment/deploying-to-conversational-cloud.md

 #### escalationSkillIdOnStuckConversation
 If the conversation is transferred to a skill because the bot is stuck, this is the ID of the appropriate skill to which to transfer the conversation.
 Used in conjunction with `escalateOnStuckConversation`.
 Please see the best practice discussion [here](conversation-builder-best-practices-resolve-stuck-conversations.html).

-If you don’t set this field, the transfer will fail.
+If you don’t set this field, the transfer will not occur.

 **Default value**: null<br>
 **Messaging**: Yes